-Janet was born in Yirrkala, a community in Arnhem Land, Northern Territory.
-She grew up in the Garthalala homeland, and as a young girl she travelled with her family across country to establish the community of Dhalinybuy.
+Janet was born in Yirrkala, a community in North East Arnhem Land, Northern Territory.
+She grew up in the Garthalala homeland, and as a young girl she travelled with her family across Country to establish the community of Dhalinybuy.
 She is a Yolngu woman of the Wangnurri clan.

 In 2013, Janet worked on and performed in the dance production The Morning Star.
-The production travelled between Arnhem Land and Mirramu Creative Arts Centre near Lake George in Bungendore, NSW.
+The production travelled between Arnhem Land and Mirramu Creative Arts Centre near Lake George in Bungendore, New South Wales.